 I'm always going to be grateful that the Animerama productions — the animated theatrical features for adults produced by Osamu Tezuka and Eiichi Yamamoto — have now all been restored for English-speaking audiences.
 They're milestones, and they deserve to be seen by anyone curious about animation as an art form.
 But where they excel as milestones or animation-art showcases, they stumble as entertainment or even coherent storytelling.
 Cleopatra, the second project in the series, is so willfully bizarre that it almost merits being seen for that reason alone.
-Like A Thousand And One Nights before it, it showcases techniques and design styles that seem fresh and new simply because they've been out of vogue for so long, and for that reason alone it's worth a viewing.
+Like A Thousand And One Nights before it, it showcases techniques and design styles that seem fresh and new simply because they've been out of vogue for so long.
 But it feels like it leaves too many of its best ideas on the table.

 Forward into the past!

 I have seen Cleopatra before, by way of a fansubbed edition that included a note by the fansubbers over the opening credits that what we were about to see would make absolutely no sense whatsoever.
 (Their wording was a good deal stronger.)
 Sure enough, the opening sequences don't at first seem to have anything to do with the title subject: they're set far in the future, and involve a trio of ... spies? agents? ... who are depicted by having crudely animated faces drawn over live-action footage of actors.
 Their mission, even if they don't choose to accept it, is to determine the nature of a threat to the human race by having their consciousnesses projected back into the bodies of hosts who lived thousands of years ago.